-The table reveals that the IW-MR rules outperform Efron and JS (as well as TS and Pool) in terms of group forecasting accuracy.

-Figure \ref{fig:Discrimination_sfe} reports the difference $\Delta SFE$ between the squared forecast errors of forecasts for IW-MR and those for Efron for each firm.
-Negative values therefore favor IW-MR. The horizontal axis reports the value of the gender contact gap at $T=4$.
-The figure reveals that Efron - besides being less accurate than IW-MR on average - tends to make larger errors (the dots fall below zero) for firms that at the time of forecasting fell in the right tail and near the center of the distribution at the time of forecasting, illustrating a possible ``tyranny of the majority" (which could also be due to misspecification of normality and/or to the effect of the data-dependent choice of regularization parameter used by \cite{kline2022systemic} when implementing Efron.}
+Figure~\ref{fig:Discrimination_sfe} reports the difference $\Delta\mathrm{MSFE}$ between the MSFE of forecasts for IW-MR and those for Efron for each firm.
+Negative values therefore favor IW-MR. The horizontal axis shows the value of the gender contact gap at $T=4$.
+Efron tends to make larger errors for firms in the right tail or near the center of the distribution at the time of forecasting, illustrating a possible ``tyranny of the majority" (which could also be due to misspecification of normality and/or to the effect of the data-driven choice of the regularization parameter in Efron).

 We also evaluate the aggregate performance of the different methods by the average MSFE across $i$ in Table~\ref{Discrimination_MSFE_time_Efron}.
 The table is descriptive: although IW-MR is not designed to minimize aggregate loss, it is useful to assess whether a method targeted to individual performance remains competitive relative to benchmark procedures, such as JS and EB, motivated by aggregate accuracy.
 Here, IW-MR attains the lowest average MSFE among the methods considered.

 \textbf{Robustness of IW:} To study robustness of IW vs.\ Efron, we conduct a subsampling exercise.
 We randomly draw $B=1{,}000$ subsamples without replacement, each subsample $b$ consisting of $n_b=20$ firms.
 For each method $k \in \{\text{Efron, IW-MR}\}$, and for each subsample $b$, we calculate the aggregate out-of-sample RMSFE:

 at $T=4$, with $\hat{Y}^\text{Efron}_{i,T}$ obtained using the full sample of firms.
 In Table~\ref{Discrimination_Subsampling}, we report the minimum, maximum, mean, median, and 90th percentile of $\text{RMSFE}_{b,k}$ across the $1{,}000$ subsamples.

 The results in Table~\ref{Discrimination_Subsampling} demonstrate a sizeable reduction in the worst-case performance under IW compared to Efron.
 While the aggregate performance (Mean or Median) is slightly better for IW but comparable between the two methods, the difference in the 90th percentile and Max RMSFE is noticeable: the Max RMSFE is .09312 for Efron versus .08723 for IW, representing a 6.33\% improvement.
 This indicates that Efron is more sensitive to subsample composition, whereas IW effectively reduces the risk of very poor performance (large RMSFE).
 These findings highlight the robustness of IW, as evidenced by its consistently strong performance across the range of sample compositions explored by this subsampling exercise.